Asieh-A-Mofrad/equivalence-projective-simulation/README.md

 **"Equivalence Projective Simulation as a Framework for Modeling Formation of Stimulus Equivalence Classes"**, Neural Computation, MIT press,

+Please cite the paper if you use the EPS model or the code in this repository.

 EPS computationally models formation of equivalence classes in Behavior Analysis.
 Briefly, in an arbitrary MTS experiment, first some arbitrary relations say A1-B1, A2-B2, B1-C1, B2-C2, are trained through a matching-to-sample procedure.
 Then, after agent masters these relations, i.e. answering correctly to say 90% of the trials in a block of certain size of trials, the agent will be tested for **derived** relations, say A1-C1, C2-A2.